papaya-ataulfo/digital-garden-jekyll-template/_notes/Articulating your atomics trains you to think through what you really mean.md

 ---

 *Seeded May 26, 2021*
-## Articulating your atomics trains you to think through what you really mean

-[[Most of us take our thinking for granted]].
-We don't ever take the time to untangle the messy bundles of thoughts that we have and establish clear, coherent meaning.
+[[Many of us take our thinking for granted]].
+We don't really take the time to untangle the messy bundles of thoughts that we have and find clear, coherent meanings (not that "completion" is real, or anything).

-Articulating your atomics asks you to take your uninvestigated thoughts and make sense of them. [[One note receives one thought]], so that you build clarity unit-by-unit.
+Articulating your atomics asks you to take your uninvestigated thoughts and make sense of them. [[One note receives one thought]], such that you build clarity unit-by-unit.
 Putting your models into words forces you to choose tangible, structured forms which ground that thinking.

-Regularly practicing this conditions cognitive competency, trains our intuitions ([[Learn to judge what is atomic by intuition]]) and encourages us to remember that we don't really know what we think until we [[Make it tangible]].
+Regularly practicing this conditions cognitive competency, [[Learn to judge what is atomic by intuition|trains our intuitions]], and encourages us to remember that we don't really know what we think until we [[make it tangible]].

 ---
 **References:**